 9. PALM COVE – CAIRNS BEACHES

-Heading North from Cairns will find you in the palm tree lined beach of Palm Cove.
-Popular with holiday makers and locals, be sure to take a stroll down the palm tree fringed foreshore.
+Heading North from Cairns you will find one of the best Cairns beaches, the palm tree lined beach of Palm Cove.
+Popular with holiday makers and locals, this Cairns Instagrammable location is sure worth taking a stroll down the palm tree fringed foreshore.

 10. Windin Falls – Wooroonooran National Park